 2. Make recommendations on marketing strategy and tactics that affect the company’s technical environment

 IT can provide recommendations based on web analytics data that will inform the marketing department on how to improve their existing online presence.
-Using this information, they could adjust their content management system (CMS) to add features such as search engine optimization (SEO), etc., or focus more of their attention towards social media channels instead of traditional ones like email newsletters.
+Using this information, they could adjust their content management system (CMS) to add features such as expert on-page SEO services, etc., or focus more of their attention towards social media channels instead of traditional ones like email newsletters.
 IT can even guide them in using specific tools to measure the effectiveness of a particular campaign.

 3. Read and comment on marketing collateral such as website copy, email templates and case studies